Skip to main content

 • Employment (E) District

-It will not be possible to build a single unit attached dwelling on all of the properties in the above zone districts due to standards that regulate setbackson-site (off-street) parking, utility access, fire access, stormwater mitigation, and possibly others.
+It will not be possible to fit a single unit attached dwelling on all of the properties in the above zone districts due to standards that regulate setbackson-site (off-street) parking, utility access, fire access, stormwater mitigation, and possibly others.

 Please see the Land Use Code for more detailed regulations.